Skip to content

 Connecting flights in European countries

-Several European countries have an agreement in place called the Schengen Area (also called the Schengen Zone).
-The agreement abolishes border controls at the mutual borders between Schengen countries.
-You can check which countries are Schengen states here.
+29 European countries have an agreement in place called the Schengen Area (also called the Schengen Zone).
+The agreement abolishes border controls at the borders between Schengen countries.

 Essentially, this means that flights between Schengen countries are considered domestic.
-With that in mind, the following factors determine whether you go through customs and immigration for a connecting flight in Europe.
+With that in mind, the following factors determine what procedures you go through at an airport for a connecting flight in Europe.

-1. If your departure country and connecting country are both within the Schengen Zone, then you will not need to go through customs during your layover.
-For example, if flying from France to South Korea with a layover in Greece, you only have to clear customs once you arrive in South Korea.
+Then you will not need to go through customs, security or immigration during your layover.
+For example, if flying from France to South Korea with a layover in Greece, you only have to clear the procedures once you arrive in South Korea.

-2. If your departure country is within the Schengen Area and your destination country is within the EU but not the Schengen Zone, then you will have to go through immigration upon arrival, but won’t be subject to customs.
+Then you’ll have to go through immigration and security upon arrival, but won’t be subject to customs.
 For example, if flying from Spain to Ireland and vice versa.

-3. On the flipside, if you depart from an EU country and your destination is within the Schengen Area but not the EU, then you won’t be subject to immigration, but you will need to clear customs procedures.
+Then you won’t be subject to immigration, but you will need to clear customs and security.
 For example, if flying from Spain to Switzerland and vice versa.

 These rules are a bit confusing at first, so make sure to read them again before your flight so you know what to expect if flying in Europe.